morosebose/dupes_across_csv/README.md

-# dupes_across_csv
+# Uniques Across CSVs

-### Introduction
+## Description
 Given two CSV files:
-* One that has a master list of data
+* One that has a column with a master list of data
-* Another that overlaps with the master list, but may have some data that isn't in the master this script outputs a third CSV file that includes only the data that isn't in the master.
+* Another that has a column overlapping with the data in the master list, but may have additional data that isn't in the master

+This script outputs a third CSV file that includes only the data from the second csv that isn't in the master.

+## Credits
+This script is part of the Name Filtering Tools project of [They See Blue](https://www.theyseeblue.org/).
+Copyright Surajit A. Bose © 2023